Self-Supervised Learning for Glass Composition Screening: Method

 \subsection{Data Collection and Cleaning}

 The dataset utilized in this study was sourced from version 7.12 of the SciGlass database, which compiles comprehensive data from scientific journals, books, and patents~\footnote{\url{https://github.com/epam/SciGlass}}.
-The initial dataset comprised approximately 442,000 glass compositions, each providing the mass fractions of 18 compounds, along with the corresponding glass transition temperature (Tg) as a label.
-However, due to significant measurement or clerical errors, many of the mass fractions did not sum to unity.
-Within an acceptable error range, we filtered the samples to include only those with total mass fractions between [0.95, 1.05] and corresponding Tg labels, excluding others to mitigate the risk of the model learning incorrect patterns from excessive noise.
-This procedure yielded a cleaned dataset containing a total of 35,176 samples.
-Fig.~\ref{Fig:fram}~(a) exhibits the histograms of Tg values in both the original and cleaned datasets.
+The initial dataset comprised approximately 422,000 glasses and melts, including more than 268,000 oxide glasses and melts.
+However, substantial measurement or clerical errors resulted in numerous glass compositions where the mass fractions failed to sum to unity.
+Within an acceptable error range, we filtered the samples to include only those with total mass fractions between [0.95, 1.05] and corresponding T$_g$ labels, excluding others to mitigate the risk of the model learning incorrect patterns from excessive noise.
+We initially removed inconsistent and incomplete entries, followed by the elimination of duplicate samples.
+The compositional data were rounded to five decimal places and restricted to 18 major oxides: \ce{SiO2},\ce{Al2O3},\ce{B2O3},\ce{CaO},\ce{Na2O},\ce{Li2O},\ce{MgO},\ce{BaO},\ce{ZnO},\ce{K2O},\ce{PbO},\\ \ce{SrO},\ce{GeO2},\ce{ZrO2},\ce{TiO2},\ce{TeO2},$\text{Fe}_\text{m}\text{O}_\text{n}$ and \ce{P2O5}.
+This means each sample's composition consists of one or more of these 18 components.
+The 18 components were selected because they comprehensively represent essential structural roles in oxide glasses, while covering most of industrially and scientifically relevant compositions.
+This ensures sufficient data density for robust ML modeling.This procedure yielded a cleaned dataset containing about 35176 samples.
+Fig.~\ref{Fig:fram}~(a) exhibits the histograms of T$_g$ values in both the original and cleaned datasets.
 It is evident that the majority of samples concentrate within the temperature range of 300-600°C. When the histograms are arranged in descending order, a typical long-tail distribution emerges.
 Regression methods, exemplified by mean squared error loss, tend to overfit the high-frequency "head" samples while underfitting the low-frequency "tail" samples.
-Fig.~\ref{Fig:fram}~(b) presents the t-SNE visualization of the cleaned dataset, where the x-axis and y-axis correspond to the coordinates obtained after t-SNE dimensionality reduction of the 18 compositional ratios, and the z-axis corresponds to the Tg labels.
-The visualization reveals that the data does not exhibit clear clustering or linearly separable features, indicating the complexity of the relationship between compositions and Tg.
+Fig.~\ref{Fig:fram}~(b) presents the t-SNE visualization of the cleaned dataset, where the x-axis and y-axis correspond to the coordinates obtained after t-SNE dimensionality reduction of the 18 components fractions, and the z-axis corresponds to the T$_g$ labels.
+The visualization reveals that the data does not exhibit clear clustering or linearly separable features, indicating the complexity of the relationship between compositions and T$_g$.